AshwinSri23/Podwork/README.md

 # Podwork
-The following project was created as an assignment for the Fall 2023 offering of the COMP 2404 course at Carleton University.
+The following project is an assignment for the Fall 2023 offering of the COMP 2404 course at Carleton University.

 It is based off a specification that was provided by the professor.